uperl/Test-Script/README.md

     The expected exit value.
 The default is to use whatever indicates success on your platform (usually 0).

+- interpreter\_options

+    Array reference of Perl options to be passed to the interpreter.
+Things like `-w` or `-x` can be passed this way.
+This may be either a single string or an array reference.

 - signal

     The expected signal.
 The default is 0.
 Use with care!
 This may not be